JensWalter/jens.dev/content/post/2009/writing-unicode-characters-to-oracle-with-tibco-businessworks.md

 title: writing Unicode characters to Oracle with TIBCO BusinessWorks
 date: 2009-05-28T14:19:33Z
 tags:
-  - BusinessWorks
+  - tibco
-  - Oracle
+  - businessworks
-  - TIBCO
+  - oracle
 ---
 As always, I get the most puzzling mysteries from work requirements.
 I got the requirement of sending an email with Russian characters through TIBCO BusinessWorks.
 So far so good.
 BusinessWorks has full support of Unicode, so it should be not a problem to get this one running.
 Lucky me the reality looks different.